pastas/pastas/pastas2.md

 - Use the impulse response instead of the block response to simulate heads.
 This can be set by adding `use_block=False` in the response function definitions.
 This is faster, since it avoids having to compute two step responses, and produces comparable results in our tests.
+This is supported by all response functions.
 Set with e.g. `ps.FourParam(use_block=False)`.

 - Use `jac="cs"` in `ps.solver.LeastSquares()` to compute the Jacobian using a complex step.
 This method is more accurate and more efficient than other jacobian estimation routines despite the added computational burden of doing complex arithmetic.
 Pastas internals were adjusted to support complex math in order to make this possible.
 If more accurate Jacobians are your thing, try this out.
+Note that for response function `ps.FourParam`, `jac="cs"` is only supported when `use_block=False`.
+For `ps.Gamma` it is recommended to set `use_block=False`, otherwise models become significantly slower.

 - The `tmax` estimates of the `Hantush` and `FourParam` response functions for a given `cutoff` can now be computed more accurately using fast numerical integration.
 This is